celineguler/myblog/_posts/2023-08-29-Black-Holes'-High-Entropy.markdown

 __PRINCIPLES AND DEFINITIONS__

 __Determining the laser source and type of laser beam we are working with.
-This will determine the appropriate method for analyzing the beam profile.__
+This will determine the appropriate method for analyzing the beam profile.__ In this paper He-Ne and diode lasers studied that emits pure Gaussian beam and elliptical beam shape, respectively as results concludes.